isomerpages/gb-assist/pages/solutionrepo/solution408.md

 ### Description

 Combi oven can be programmed for convection, steam and combination cooking.
 Multi-functional cooking methods has a small footprint and can be used by F&B companies to cook and re-heat wide variety of food.
 Reduce kitchen workload as food can be cooked quickly with pre-set temperature, moisture and cooking time.
-Monitor browning and degree of doneness, reducing the need for repeated turning of pan-fried dishes.

-Grant support: 80% of cost of equipment, up to $30,000 grant
+Monitor browning and degree of doneness, reducing the need for repeated turning of pan-fried dishes.Grant support 80% of cost of equipment, up to $30,000 grant

-### Details of Solution
+### Packages Available

 N.A.